 Over half of consumers have decided against an online purchase due to privacy concerns

 According to a new report by KPMG International, 55 percent of consumers globally said they had decided against buying something online due to privacy concerns.
-Furthermore, less than 10 percent of consumers feel they have control over the way organizations handle and use their personal data today, with respondents in most countries saying that privacy control is more important than the potential convenience gained from sharing personal data.
+Furthermore, less than 10 percent of consumers feel that they have control over the way organisations handle and use their personal data today, with respondents in most countries saying that privacy control is more important than the potential convenience gained from sharing personal data.

 When it comes to the global attitudes on the usages of personal data, consumers draw the line in dramatically different places.

 What one consumer finds ‘creepy’ …

 - 82 percent are not comfortable with the sale of their data to third-parties in exchange for the speed, convenience, product range, home delivery and price comparison that online shopping offers

 - 55 percent said a free fitness tracking device that monitors the well-being of users and produces a monthly report for them and their employer is crossing the line

 Another finds cool…

 - 78 percent think telematics devices that enable emergency services to track their customers’ vehicles are a good thing